ArcadeHustle/RingEdge_NoKey_softmod/README.md

 You can mount TrueCrypt images, and drives within linux, either encrypted files, dd images (via losetup), or actual drive partitions.

 First you will need a workign TrueCrypt setup.
 In theory some versions of Veracrypt are also usable, but LRW support must be present.
+This should work on linux, but probably will NOT on OSX due to hdiutil being used on the backend.

 Fuse makes LRW work on versions past 4.x, so you'll need that too. https://forums.gentoo.org/viewtopic-t-688399-start-0.html